PaulFremont3/SIVZ_coexistence/README.md

 1. Describes each files
 2. Explain how to run the codes
 3. Explain where the figure panels are in the generated pdfs and data for tables

+**Note**: The code generates additional outputs beyond those presented in the paper.